-(ii) AASB 15 Revenue from Contracts with Customers, (effective from 1 January 2018)
+(ii) AASB 15 Revenue from Contracts with Customers, (effective date for annual periods beginning on or after 1 January 2018, with earlier application permitted)

 AASB 15 will replace AASB 118 Revenue which covers contracts for goods and services and AASB 111 Construction Contracts which covers construction contracts.
 AASB 15 is based on the principle that revenue is recognised when control of a good or service transfers to a customer - so the notion of control replaces the existing notion of risks and rewards.